+What A Journey - Totality 2017NOTE: Mouse over the thumbnails for a caption.
+You can also click on the images to view them larger.
 How many of you knew nearly 30 years ago exactly where you'd be on August 21, 2017?
 I did.
 When I first turned the page in an astronomy book in 1987 and saw a nearly-eclipsed sun displaying the diamond ring and then the brilliant corona surrounding totality, I knew that was a sight I had to witness in person.
 Around that same time I was reading an astronomy book my dad had in his possession for several years.
 Not only did the book reinforce the brilliance to a total solar eclipse, but told me I could see one right here in the United States on August 21, 2017.
+So the journey began.
+Growing up as an astronomy enthusiast, I would spend countless hours under the night sky observing star clusters, nebulae, distant galaxies, meteors, and whatever I could view with the only tools I had, my eyes and a pair of relatively cheap binoculars.
+Later in life I would dabble in deep sky and

 Fast forward to 2016, a time when excitement about the impending total solar eclipse was beginning to rise rapidly.
 Roughly a year before the eclipse, many towns along the path were just beginning to plan for the influx of visitors they would be welcoming the following August.
 Some hotels began to raise their rates in anticipation of high demand, but thankfully I was able to find several hotels a year in advance that had not yet caught wind of eclipse - or at least hadn't realized the opportunity that would present itself.
 I booked two rooms, both for under $60 each, one in Grand Island, Nebraska, and the other in Marion, Illinois.
 Both hotels offered free cancellation until 6 PM on August 20th - perfect!
 The entire premise of booking rooms in different geographic regions revolved entirely around the weather and being able to choose the location which appeared best suited for eclipse viewing.
 In the months leading up to the eclipse, I made several preparation for myself and my photo equipment, I purchased solar filters for 3 cameras, eclipse glasses for myself (and others), and of course, obligatory 'solar eclipse 2017' memorabilia.